Fragile X Syndrome

 - Caused by loss-of-function mutations in the FMR1 gene on chromosome Xq27.3

-- >99% of affected individuals have a trinucleotide (CGG) repeat expansion (>200 repeats) within the 5′ untranslated region of the FMR1 gene.
+- >99% of affected individuals have a trinucleotide (CGG) repeat expansion (>200 repeats) within the 5′ untranslated region of the FMR1 gene that causes hypermethylation and subsequent silencing of the gene.

 - Repeat size categories (based on guidelines from the American College of Medical Genetics):